1KFG/1kfg.github.io/index.md

 # 1000 Fungal Genomes

-This page supports the efforts to sequence 1000+ fungal genomes.

-This project is in collaboration with the work of the JGI and you can find links on this site to the nomination page for submitting candidate species to the project.
+The 1000+ fungal genomes project is an effort to sample the genomic diversity of the fungal kingdom focusing on phylogenetic diversity.

+One phase of the project supported by a [Community Sequencing Project](https://mycocosm.jgi.doe.gov/mycocosm/home/1000-fungal-genomes) at the Joint Genome Institute.
+See the currently sampled strains across the kingdom and you can also [nominate more species](https://mycocosm.jgi.doe.gov/pages/fungi-1000-projects.jsf) particularly in Families with less than 2 genomes.
+It is also possible to nominate more than 2 for a Family should there be a suitable justification that contribute to the DOE mission.

 {:.center}